adaptiman/ip-conductor/README.md

 > read 5
 [Displays content of "Docker for Beginners"]

+# Enter speak mode for sentence-by-sentence reading
+> speak
+[1/350] [0,45]
+Docker is a platform for developing applications.
+# Press SPACE to see next sentence
+# Press H to highlight current sentence
+# Press B to go back to previous sentence
+# Press Q to quit speak mode

 # Navigate to next article
 > next
 [Now at article 6]